Saturn Maintenance: Cost, Plans and Service Schedule

 Let’s clarify the difference between maintenance and repairs:

-To draw a medical analogy, a dental cleaning is “maintenance,” while a filling or a root canal are “repairs.”
-And just like oral hygiene, the better you maintain your car, the less likely you’ll need repairs.
+A medical analogy: A dental cleaning is “maintenance,” while a filling or a root canal are “repairs.”
+As with oral hygiene, the better you maintain your car, the less likely it is you’ll need repairs.

 That’s why factoring in the cost of maintenance is so important when budgeting for a car.